 68% of companies aren't outwardly publicising their flexibility.
-When it's the number one candidate demand, this lack of discoverability is a huge missed opportunity.
+When it's the number one candidate demand, this lack of discoverability will be impacting your hiring pipeline.
 We explain how to make sure you're maximising your appeal in four easy ways.

 26th Mar 2021

 Flexible companies have a huge advantage when it comes to talent acquisition, yet very few companies use their flexibility as a talent acquisition tool, instead choosing to reserve it as an employee benefit.

 Want to find out how flexible you are versus your competitors, and what you should be focusing on to improve your employer brand?
 We’ve developed a quiz to show you how you stack up against the market, with insights on your strengths, opportunities, and weaknesses.
 Give it a go!
 It only takes 3 minutes.

 Here are some stats about why flexibility should be in your talent acquisition strategy: